Architecture Game Plan

 The Viewer

-Once you have published the visualizations, the stakeholders can not only look them up via the Dragon1 Enterprise Search but also view these interactively on any device in the Viewer.
-Stakeholders can slice, dice, change and comment on them.
+Once you have published the visualizations, the stakeholders can look them up via the Dragon1 Enterprise Search and view these interactively on any device in the Viewer.
+Stakeholders can slice, dice, change, and comment on them.

 The Business Analyzer